Q&A (26-444-22-3072-01)

 1. Q: Would this grant opportunity allow for a juvenile reentry program, or is there a grant out there specifically for this?

-A: The Successful Re-Entry program will operate in up to three IDOC centers: Lincoln CC, Logan CC, and/or Decatur CC.
+A: The Successful Re-Entry program will operate in up to three IDOC centers: Lincoln Correctional Center, Logan Correctional Center and/or Decatur Correctional Center.
 These three facilities all house and serve an adult population.
 Therefore, juveniles are not a part of the participant population for this program.

 2. Q: The NOFO lists a Project Director and a CRSS or CPRS as required staff.
 Are there any other required staffing qualifications?